 The BJC is a nonpartisan, nonprofit 501(c)(3) education and advocacy denominational organization that defends religious freedom and upholds the principle of church-state separation.
 While primarily supported by Baptists (denominational groups, churches and individuals), the BJC works for religious liberty for all, including Jewish, Muslim and a host of Christian and minority religious groups and non-religious groups who count on the organization for leadership.

 The BJC is the only religious agency devoted solely to the principles of religious liberty outlined in the two religion clauses of the First Amendment: the Free Exercise Clause and the Establishment Clause.
 It leads key coalitions of religious and civil liberties groups striving to protect both the free exercise of religion and to defend against its establishment by government.

 Who supports the Baptist Joint Committee?

-The BJC is supported by 15 Baptist bodies in the United States and thousands of churches and individuals across the country.
-The BJC’s Board of Directors is composed of representatives of the 15 supporting Baptist organizations.
+The BJC is supported by several Baptist bodies, churches, individuals and foundations across the United States.
+The BJC’s Board of Directors is composed of representatives of the supporting Baptist organizations.